• Menu

 • Gently rub it in a circular motion over both sides of your knives’ blades to keep them smooth and snag-free.

-• Avoid doing so before carving, as you may accidentally slice through any wood you’ve already started working on.
+• Only do so after carving; you may accidentally slice through any wood you’ve already started working on.

-• If your knife feels duller after prolonged use, you can also sand its blade down with coarse-grit sandpaper to make it shine again.
+• If your knife feels duller after prolonged use, use sandpaper and sand its blade with coarse-grit sandpaper to make it shine again.

 Polishing with leather strops